Processing.jl

 Segment an EEG file in successive epochs and compute a vector of unit ranges delimiting the epochs.
 This is used to extract epochs from spontaneous EEG recording.
 For tagged data (e.g., ERPs and BCI data), use Eegle.ERPs.trials instead.

-Two segmentation methods are possible, the standard fixed-length epoching and the adaptive epoching based on the local minima of the low-pass filtered global field root mean square (GFRMS).
+Two segmentation methods are possible, the standard fixed-length epoching and the adaptive epoching based on the local minima of the global field root mean square (GFRMS) computed on low-pass filtered data.

 • Standard (default): wl is set to a positive integer (by default is sr*1.5), which determines the length in samples of the epochs.
 A positive value of slide (default=0) determines the number of overlapping samples.
 By default there will be no overlapping.

-• Adaptive: if wl= 0, the GFRMS is computed, low-pass filtered using lowPass (in Hz) as the cut-off (default = 14 Hz) and segmented ensuring that the minimum epoch size (in samples) is minSize, which default is the nuber of samples covering 1.5s.
+• Adaptive: if wl= 0, the GFRMS is computed on data that is low-pass filtered using lowPass (in Hz) as the cut-off (default = 14 Hz), and segmented ensuring that the minimum epoch size (in samples) is minSize, which default is the number of samples covering 1.5s.
 Set LowPass to sr/2 (Nyquist frequency) for no low-pass filtering of the GFRMS.

 Return